 The KickStart file must list the URL (or pathname, if the packages are included on the boot media) of the repository to use, as well as a list of packages and/or package groups to install.

-For our class we only need to do a minimal install from the official
+For our class you need to do a minimal-ish (a workstation with GUI

 Fedora repositories, then manually perform any post-install tasks